Building a Future-Ready Support Team – Quick Answer

 “AI-literate assistants move faster.
 They go deeper.
 They rise higher.
 That’s not a threat.
 It’s an opportunity.” – Lucy Brazier, 2025 Market Insight Report

-Hiring someone who is comfortable with AI is now a competitive advantage as we enter the future of work 2025.
+Hiring someone who is comfortable with AI is now a competitive advantage as we move further into the modern workplace’s future.

 One of the most overlooked advantages in future-ready hiring?
 The structure of your support team.